This post may contain affiliate links. Please see our disclosure policy.

 - Grease the inside of the slow cooker with melted butter, coconut oil, or spray for easier clean-up.

-- Place the lid on slow cooker and cook for 6 hours on low for firm texture and 8 hours on low for softer texture.
+- Place the lid on the slow cooker and cook for 6 hours on low for a firm texture and 8 hours on low for a softer texture.
 Alternatively, cook on high for 3-4 hours.

-- Right before serving stir in yogurt for a creamy addition.
+- Right before serving stir 1 cup plain yogurtt.

 Notes